crablab/dissertation/reports/outline_report/report.md

 Royal Holloway keeps track of attendance in lectures both to ensure that students are regularly attending and also to satisfy legal requirements regarding the visas of overseas students [@home_office_uk_government_tier4_2019].
 It is essential that this data is gathered and analysed efficiently and accurately.

 In the past attendance has been tracked using signatures on registers.
 More recently, due to the lack of scalability of this former approach, a system of clickers has been employed [@royal_holloway_department_of_computer_science_department_2018].
-This latter system has proved to be non-optimal and insecure.
+This latter system is non-optimal and insecurities have been discussed in another report.

 In the context of a lecture there are several key problems faced:

 - **Circulation of a register**: In classes that range from 50 to 200 students it is infeasible to expect a paper register to have made a complete circuit of the room by the end of a class.
 Adding another register doesn't always solve this, as the paths of the two registers will often intersect and students are less interested in the optimal pathing of the register than the lecture content.
 There is often a "scrum" at the end of a lecture between those who did not sign to register their attendance and leave in time for their next class.
 - **Data processing**: When discussing paper registers, it is obvious that significant administrative effort is required to process the written records and translate them to a digital medium for easy statistical analysis.
 This becomes more complex when there are multiple registers for a class, or when changes to the document in question are made.
 For instance, sometimes students have not been included on the sheet due to an oversight and they will then append their name to the end of the document to register their attendance in a non-standard fashion.
-Whilst with the digital clickers there is no need more manual transcription, the data from the Turning Point software is in a propitiatory format and requires conversion to a CSV and then further processing to be handled by the custom software used in the department for attendance monitoring.
+Whilst with the digital clickers there is no need more manual transcription, the data from the Turning Point software is in a proprietary format and requires conversion to a CSV and then further processing to be handled by the custom software used in the department for attendance monitoring.
 - **Forgery**: Both the clicker and paper register systems are vulnerable to attack.
 The paper register can simply be signed by another person on behalf of an absentee.
 The way to prevent this is to carry out signature checking against a sample on record and random ID checks at lectures where forgery is suspected.
 The signature comparison is labour intensive and only catches bad forgeries.
+Student signatures also change over time and can be "gamed" to provide trivial samples which are easily forged.
 The attack on the clicker system has been described in more detail in another report.
 - **Intrusiveness**: The paper register is relatively intrusive in a lecture, however more so to the students than to the lecturer.
-The clicker system, anecdotally, tends to cause more issues as the set up process is non-trivial, cutting into lecture time and lecturer patience, and data collection can be somewhat unreliable too.
+The clicker system, anecdotally, tends to cause more issues as the set up process is non-trivial cutting into lecture time and lecturer patience.
 There is no real feedback for a student that their attendance has indeed been counted in the same way as there is on a paper register.
 The clicker system also requires you to remember a device that must be in your possession to verify your identity - a device is easy to forget, a signature less so.

 # User Stories